skyfire-xyz/kyapay-ietf-draft/draft-dz-kyapayprofile.md

 : OPTIONAL - Issuer environment (such as "sandbox" or "production").

 `ver`:
-: ? - Version of the token schema.
+: OPTIONAL - Version of the token schema.

 `ssi`:
-: ? - Seller Service ID that this token was created for.
+: OPTIONAL - Seller Service ID that this token was created for.

 `btg`:
-: ? - Buyer tag, an opaque reference ID internal to the buyer.
+: OPTIONAL - Buyer tag, an opaque reference ID internal to the buyer.

 ## KYA Token